TenzinRabjam/Test/README.md

 Medication recieved by Valley Users, more specifically by Nurse Robin currently at Valley CORE 1 Residential.

 Medication distributed to the Clients with their initials as the signature.

+## Design Pattern

+Singleton with usage of both Razor and Model-View-Controller pages.

+## Unit Testing

+It is using Swagger.IO tester which is inbuilt in SwaggerAPI

 ## Contributing